 To add a proxy to your app, you need to make sure the app is set up for the online store area of Shopify.
 Then you can continue with adding the proxy:

 - From your Partner Dashboard, click Apps.

-- Click on the name of the app that you want to change.
+- Click the name of your app.

 - Click Extensions.